Emergent Isotropic-Nematic Transition in 3D Semiflexible Active Polymers

-We finally examine the influence of bending stiffness $\kappa$ on the I--N transition.
-Fig.~\ref{fig:Kappa} shows the phase diagram for the larger bending stiffness of $\kappa/k_BT=32$, covering the same range of activities and densities as in Fig.~\ref{fig:Phase_Diagram}(a).
-At finite activity levels, the I--N boundary closely resembles the $\kappa/k_BT=16$ case but extends up to $f^{a^*}=1.0$.
-An instability regime again emerges, requiring both large activity and density ($\rho\sigma^3 \gtrsim 0.8$).
-Unlike the $\kappa/k_BT=16$ case, where $\langle S_B \rangle$ increases almost linearly with density at $f^{a^*}=0.5$ and $1.0$, here $\langle S_B \rangle$ drops within the instability regime.
-While the mechanism is not fully resolved, it may arise from enhanced bending fluctuations at high densities destabilizing global alignment.
-Upon further densification, nematic order is recovered, consistent with earlier observations.
+Finally, we examine the influence of bending stiffness $\kappa$ on the I--N transition.
+Figure~\ref{fig:Kappa}(a) shows the state diagram for $\kappa/k_BT = 32$ over the same range of activities and densities as Fig.~\ref{fig:Phase_Diagram}(a).
+At low activity levels, the I--N boundary follows that of the $\kappa/k_BT = 16$ case but extends up to $f^{a}=1.0$.
+An instability regime re-emerges at higher activity and density ($\rho\sigma^3 \gtrsim 0.8$).
+In contrast to the $\kappa/k_BT = 16$ case, where $\langle S_B \rangle$ increases with density within the instability regime, here it decreases, suggesting that enhanced bending fluctuations at higher stiffness hinder the establishment of global nematic order.
+At higher densities nematic order is restored.
+To examine the combined influence of flexibility and activity, we plot the I–N transition density, defined by $\langle S_B \rangle = 0.3$, as a function of $f^{a}$ for $\kappa/k_BT = 8, 16, 32,$ and $128$ in Fig.~\ref{fig:Kappa}(b).
+For a given $f^a$, increasing $\kappa$ shifts the transition to lower densities, consistent with passive-system results~\cite{Binder_PRL_2016,Egorov2016}; see Sup.~Figs.~S5~\cite{SM} for the full dependence of $\langle S_B \rangle$ and $R_E$ on $\kappa$ and $f^{a}$.
+Increasing stiffness also shifts the onset of the instability regime to higher activity and density values.

-Examining other bending stiffness values, we find that increasing $\kappa$ shifts the transition to lower density, consistent with findings of ~\cite{Binder_PRL_2016,Egorov2016}.
-For the most rigid polymers ($\kappa/k_BT=128$), the I--N transition occurs at the lowest densities, and the instability regime is restricted to the highest explored activity and density ($f^{a^*}=2.0, \rho\sigma^{3}=1.0$), see Supp~\cite{SM}.
-For more flexible polymers the transition shifts to higher densities, with a behavior otherwise resembling the $\kappa/k_BT=16$ case, see Sup.
-Figs.~S4–6 \cite{SM} for the full dependence of $\langle S_B \rangle$, $R_e$ on $\kappa$ and $f^{a^*}$.
-To summarize our findings and quantify the combined effects of flexibility and activity on the transition, we plot the I--N transition density—defined by $\langle S_B \rangle=0.3$—as a function of $f^{a^*}$ in Fig.~\ref{fig:Kappa_IN} for $\kappa/k_BT=8,16,$ and $128$.